 The agricultural sector employment trends in Limpopo and the Capricorn district reflects its performance at national level.
 The sector has been stagnant in the last 16 years and has only absorbed a few people.
-In the Blouberg the sector absorbed only 2 823 in 2016 noting that it had absorbed only 2 528 in 2000.
+In the Blouberg the sector absorbed only 2 823 in 2016 noting that it had absorbed only 2 528 in 2000 a) Crop/Vegetable Farming